Irina Abraham, artistic director, co-founder.

 Irina is an award winning director (Best Director, Planet Connections Festival 2017), film and theater actress and choreographer.
 She started as a classical and ballroom dancer in Belarus.
 She travelled Europe with dance companies and eventually an Experimental Youth Theater company.
 In 2007 Irina came to NYC and studied at HB Studio with Aleksey Burago and Snezhana Chernova, Ilse Pfeifer and Michael Blake.
 In 2010 her teachers, other actors, love, Spring and New York inspired her to direct her first show Playgrounded.
 It played at HB Studio and Manhattan Repertory Theatre in NYC and the magic of theater began.
 From 2010 to 2014 Irina worked as a choreographer and actor with such companies as the Russian Arts Theater & Studio, Nylon Fusion Theater Company, Yangtze Repertory Theater of America, the Bedlam Ensemble, etc. In 2014 Irina co-directed Requiem by Hanoch Levin that was produced by the Tank Theater.
 She grew to love cinematic language and played leading roles in According to Her (2015, feature film, dir.
 Estelle Artus) and The Girl On The Ledge (2015, feature film, dir.
 Paul Rothman), she also appeared on TV Shows such as The Americans and The Blacklist.
 In 2014 Irina co-founded Necessary I.T.E.M.S.
 Project.
 In 2016 Irina also joined the innovative Off Off Broadway Theatre Company Blessed Unrest as an actress.
 In 2017 Irina was awarded Outstanding Directing at The Planet Connections Festival for The (Last) Station by Eugene Muzica.

-Kellen Lopes; actor, costume designer, make up artist, company member.
+Kellen Lopes; actor, costume designer, make up artist, founding member.

 Natalie is a graduate of HB Studio.
 She started her acting career at Russian Arts Theatre and Studio working with Aleksey Burago.
 In 2013 she appeared in Requiem directed by Irina Abraham and Marina Volok and has been working with Necessary I.T.E.M.S.
 Project ever since.
 Natalie also played in a feature film According To Her directed by Estelle Artus.